mlk2991/anonymous/README.rst

 day to day life.
 Even words that you often mispell (e.g. than vs then) could be used along with dozen other clues to uniquely identify you.

-Don't talk about your personal life (e.g. how tall you are, languages you speak) when using Tor.
+Don't mention facts (e.g. how tall you are, languages you speak) about your personal life when using Tor.
 Add confusion instead by providing misleading information about yourself when writing online.

 Avoid closed-source software, especially anything Google-related